hydraulic-software/flutter-demo/README.md

 packages for you and offers many useful features like cross-building/signing of packages, different update modes (silent/background and update-at-launch), and [much more](https://conveyor.hydraulic.dev/).

+## Deployment via external machine

-## Packaging it
+### Packaging it

-Installi [yq](https://mikefarah.gitbook.io/yq/) in the machine where you run Conveyor, and then [install Conveyor](https://conveyor.hydraulic.dev/latest/download-conveyor/).
+Install [yq](https://mikefarah.gitbook.io/yq/) in the machine where you run Conveyor, and then [install Conveyor](https://conveyor.hydraulic.dev/latest/download-conveyor/).

 Open [conveyor.conf](conveyor.conf) and **edit the marked lines**.
 The config in this repository uses example deployment URLs.
 The package can be built by installing Conveyor and then running: